hairchair/OS

 A purpose-built salon chair with an embedded 7-DOF cobotic arm, omnidirectional mecanum drive, and a Universal Hot-Swappable Interface for interchangeable end-effectors — Smart Comb, product dispenser, hair-tool gripper, braiding cell.

-• · ISO/TS 15066 force-limit compliant
+• · Designed to ISO/TS 15066 force limits

 • · Biometric Reflex Protocol (3 layers)